 The ratio of water to coffee is generally recommended to be four to one and it is also recommended that filtered water is used.
 Many coffee aficionados also recommend that a coffee blend is used to add another level of complexity to the finished product.

-How Has Cold Brew Coffee Changed Over the Course of Its History?
+Cold Brew Coffee has Changed Over Time

 The way that cold brew coffee is made has seen some significant changes over the course of its long and fascinating history.
 The original Kyota-style of making cold brew was a truly artisanal process that included adding the water one single drop at a time as opposed to submerging the coffee in water all at once.